cython/cython/docs/src/userguide/language_basics.rst

       int (*grail)(int, char*) except -1

   .. note:: Pointers to functions are currently not supported by pure Python mode.
+(GitHub issue :issue:`4279`)

 * You don't need to (and shouldn't) declare exception values for functions which return Python objects.
 Remember that a function with no declared